worstsauce/study/README.md

 # Labels

-Make two `Chapter x` issues, one with `Notes` and the other with `Exercises`.
-As you study along you may add the additional `help wanted` label to get some help (e.g. hint), or `question` if it's just a question (e.g. can anyone check if my solution is correct?).
+Make two `Chapter x` issues, one with the `Notes` label and the other with `Exercises` label.
+As you study along you may add the additional `help wanted` label to get some help (e.g. hint), or `question` if it's just a question (e.g. can anyone check if my solution is correct?), and remove them once you're done.

 # How to MathJax + Github